 11.No persistent browser sessions.
 This prevents access when an unmanaged device remains signed in to the browser after one hour.

-13.Require compliant or hybrid Azure AD joined device or multifactor authentication for all users.
+12.Require a compliant or hybrid Azure AD-joined device or multifactor authentication for all users.
 Protect access to company resources by requiring users to use a managed device or perform multifactor authentication. (macOS or Windows only)

-14.Use application-enforced restrictions for unmanaged devices.
-Block or limit access to SharePoint, OneDrive, and Exchange content from unmanaged devices.
+13.Use application-enforced restrictions for unmanaged devices.
+Block or limit access to SharePoint, OneDrive and Exchange content from unmanaged devices.

 Secure your sensitive resources with ease!